 - Ladonia has its own time zone (LST – Ladonia Standard Time) which is UTC/GMT +0:57 (Three minutes slower than neighboring Sweden)

 - The Constitution of Ladonia explicitly excludes men from the throne.
 There has not been, nor will ever be, a King of Ladonia.
 Only Queens.

 See National Symbols & Currency for additional information.

-- The current President is Christopher Matheoss, living in France.
+- The Prime Minister is Jorgen Stenberg, living in Malta.

 - The monarch is HM The Queen Carolyn, living in the USA.

 See Ladonian Government for additional information about the government, elected officials and ministries.

 See The Monarchy for information on the Queen, the Royal Family, and the Nobility.